Best Practices For Taking Deposits

 Some companies require a deposit from their clients when their clients are requesting services, or require them for clients who need multiple events (for example, vacations or week-long work trips).
 In this article, we'll discuss how to do this in Time To Pet.

 Requiring A Payment Method On File

 While it's not possible to require a deposit when a client is booking service, it is possible to require a payment method is on file before a client can request services.
 The "Require Credit Card to Request Services" setting is located in the Scheduling section in Client Settings - Portal Settings:

 The Client Invoice Message And Invoice Note

 We recommend adding a note about your company's deposit policy to your Client Invoice Message email in Settings - Messaging and to your default Invoice Note in Settings - Invoice.
-You might also consider adding messaging for your clients to pay the deposit through the portal as partial payments cannot be made on the app.
 It's also possible to add a custom message on the Service Request Form in both the portal and the app, this setting is the "Portal & App - Service Request Form" in Settings - Messaging.

 Here, we'll show an example of how this process would work in Time To Pet.
 In this example, the company's policy is 50% of the total invoice is due the day services are requested, and the balance is due the day services start.

 Steve Jones has requested dog walks on May 20th for the week of June 1st-5th.
 We're processing the request on May 20th, and according to the company's deposit policy, 50% is due on May 20th, and the balance is due on June 1st, the day services start.
 Just as a reminder, we have a help article on Pending Requests which goes over processing requests.

 Here is the original request from the client: